fieldtrip/website/workshop/natmeg/beamforming.md

 ## (EEG) The forward model and lead field matrix

 We will continue to analyze the EEG data according to a series of steps similar to the MEG.
-Try to note the differences between analysing the EEG and MEG data.
+Try to note the differences between analyzing the EEG and MEG data.

 ### EEG Head model & data